 Ponderosa El Eden has a large island in the center of it.
 Kids love climbing up the large tree in the middle of this island and jumping into the water.
 Enjoy unlimited visibility under the water, and a wide variety of fish, eels, turtles and plant life.
 It’s easy to see what makes it one of the Riviera Maya best cenotes.

 Located across the 307 highway across from Playa del Carmen (at Av.
 Juarez).
 To reach Chaak Tun, head past the guard and continue about 5 km to where the bumpy dirt road begins.

 Chaak Tun is best visited after 1pm, when all the large tour groups have finished their morning tours.

 Included in the price of admission is a safety helmet and life jacket.
 Walk down a few hundred feet through a well-kept wooden walkaway to where the cave opens to a small courtyard with tall trees that rise into the jungle and with a variety of birds, singing and making different sounds.
 While snorkeling keep your eyes peeled for a stone replica of the famous Virgin of Guadeloupe at the bottom of the water of the Cenote.

 Rio Secreto is actually a series of Centoes connected by an underground river.
-Located 5km south of Playa del Carmen, simply look for the highway signs that mark the turn off.
+Simply look for the highway signs that mark the turn off about 5km south of Playa del Carmen.

 If you are keen to learn more about the geology of Cenotes on an organized tour, you may want to consider Rio Secreto.
-While this option is more pricey than the “do it yourself” options listed above, adults are US $80 and children are half price, the 3 ½ hour tour offers a bilingual guide, equipment ad they even serve you lunch after!
+While this option is more pricey than the do-it-yourself options listed above (adults are US $80 and children are half price) the 3 ½ hour tour offers a bilingual guide, equipment and they even serve you lunch after!
 Children must be at least 4 years old to visit Rio Secreto.

 Have you been to a Cenote in the Riviera Maya?
 What did you think?